 Evergreen woody vining plant producing delightful red-and-white dangling flowers.
 The white parts are actually bracts, and contrast strikingly with the dark red petals below.
-I was assured when purchasing this that it would be hardy here (zone 8b/9), but some sources rate it hardy only to zone 10, so I'm keeping my fingers crossed.
-Meanwhile I've given it a spot near our backyard live oak – just about the only part of our fenceline that gets enough shade to satisfy this prima donna.
+I was assured when purchasing this that it would be hardy here (zone 8b/9), but some sources rate it hardy only to zone 10.
+It probably would not have survived the particular winter that followed shortly after I planted it in just about the only part of our fenceline that gets enough shade to satisfy this prima donna.
 But it wasn't even the winter that did it in – our plant went into decline shortly after planting, and just faded away.
 I'll have to try it, or one of its relatives, again some time.

 ||bleeding heart clerodendron